 The 2025 Edelman Trust Barometer Flash Poll on AI, the firm's first study dedicated entirely to the question of trust and artificial intelligence, conducted across five nations with 5,000 respondents, found that trust in AI is at an inflection point.
 In developed markets, the gap between those who embrace AI at work and those who reject it is not a technology gap.
 It is a trust gap.4

 Employees who feel their job security is increasing due to AI are 2.5 times more likely to embrace it than those who feel threatened.
 The technology is identical.
 The conditions are different.
-The difference is trust: in leadership, in the organization's intentions, in the human relationships surrounding the deployment.
+The difference is trust.
+Trust in leadership, in the organization's intentions, in the human relationships surrounding the deployment.

-Across 12 research traditions spanning six continents, including the Mayer, Davis & Schoorman framework (15,000+ peer-reviewed citations), Google's Project Aristotle, the GLOBE Study of 62 nations, Harvard neuroscience on attunement, the Gottman Institute's 50 years of relationship research, and Ubuntu philosophy on communal trust.
-Across all of them, the same three human qualities consistently predicted whether trust would form, hold, or fail.1,2,3
+Across 12 distinct research traditions spanning six continents, from the Mayer-Davis-Schoorman Model of Organizational Trust and Project Aristotle, to the GLOBE Study, Harvard's neuroscience research on attunement, the Gottman Institute's five decades of relationship science, and the communal trust principles embedded in Ubuntu, the same pattern emerged again and again: Three core human qualities consistently predicted whether trust would form, endure, or fracture.1,2,3

 These are not personality traits.
 They are not values or culture statements.
 They are specific, observable, repeatable behaviors, which means they can be measured, tracked, and trained.
 The same cognitive and behavioral science that underpins skill development applies directly to trust-building.

 Most organizations are responding to AI by investing in tools, workflows, and efficiency.
-That is necessary.
-It is not sufficient.
-The organizations that will pull ahead are the ones investing in the conditions that make those tools actually work: the human relationships, the psychological safety, the cultures where people tell the truth, take risks, and stay.
+That is necessary, but it is not sufficient.
+The organizations that will pull ahead are the ones investing in the conditions that make those tools actually work, which are the human relationships, the psychological safety, and the cultures where people tell the truth, take risks, and stay.

 McKinsey's 2025 workplace research found that employees place their highest institutional trust in their own employers, higher than government and large tech companies.
 71% of employees express high trust in their employers to deploy AI safely and ethically.7 That trust exists.
 The question is whether organizations are earning it or spending it.